xocite/plktio/src/posts/2019/11-November/2019-11-15-iptables-rules-for-lxd.md

 iptables --table mangle --append INPUT --match limit --limit 5/min --jump LOG --log-prefix "iptables denied: " --log-level 7
 ```

-You can see that equivalent nft rules are created with `nft list ruleset`.s
+You can see that equivalent nft rules are created with `nft list ruleset`.